xrysamuel/CS2305-ArchLab/Transpose/report.md

 }
 ```

 We tested all versions on a $4000 \times 4000$ ($N = 4000$) single-precision floating-point matrix.
 We executed the kernel function for each implementation version with different block sizes.
-The runtime was measured using the aforementioned code, and the results were verified to match that of the CPU implementation.
+The runtime was measured using the aforementioned code, and the output was verified to match that of the CPU implementation.

 We invoked the kernel function as follows: